Viper66xAzrael/Loadouts/index.md

-Adds reality gun variants to the game's **Gunsmith** and Customized Gunsmith builds and also features GitHub Discussions to post your own loadouts and realistic variants
+**Call of Duty®: Mobile Loadouts from the Gunsmith** Adds reality gun variants to the game's Gunsmith.
+Customized Gunsmith builds, and also features GitHub Discussions to post your own loadouts and realistic variants!